NaipanAbdinegara-git/simple-flask-dashboard/README.md

 ## Notes

-This is a minimal starter project — no heavy setup, no unnecessary complexity.
+This is a minimal starter project.
+No heavy setup, no unnecessary complexity.
 Feel free to modify, expand, and make it your own 🚀